Nicolasshang/CFD-Data/README.md

 # CFD-Data
-broken matplotlib visualizations for CFD simulations of lid-driven cavity flow.
+Broken matplotlib visualizations for CFD simulations of lid-driven cavity flow.
+I have literally zero idea why the data tweaks out once I try to plot it against time, but whatever.